 - Simulation center.
 A multidisciplinary simulation center is used for training in various procedures, including simulation of central line placement and ultrasound-guided renal biopsy.

 - Research.
 Numerous research opportunities are available, including working closely with general nephrologists, transplant nephrologists, and researchers outside the Division of Nephrology.
-Our past and current fellows have presented at national conferences on an annual basis and published thier original research.
+Our past and current fellows have presented at national conferences on an annual basis and published their original research.

 - Education.
 Mayo Clinic Alix School of Medicine welcomed its inaugural medical class to the Arizona campus in July 2017.
 Opportunities to participate in medical school education is available for fellows.